 - Bury hardware cloth 12″ into the ground all the way around the coop and run to deter burrowing underneath.

-- Bobcat urine.
-Research has proven that rodents instinctively recognize the danger associated with the scent of bobcat urine and and respond to it by avoiding the smell.
-Strategic distribution of bobcat urine sends rodents seeking food elsewhere.
+- Bobcat urine?
+Research suggests that rodents instinctively recognize the danger associated with the scent of bobcat urine and respond to it by avoiding the smell.
+Strategic distribution of bobcat urine may send rodents seeking food elsewhere.

-- Some essential oils such as balsam fir or peppermint, in very high concentrations may repel some rodents as the strong scent interferes with their ability to smell danger.
-A very determined rodent will not be deterred by peppermint oils, however.
+- Mint?
+Some essential oils such as balsam fir or peppermint, in very high concentrations may repel some rodents as the strong scent interferes with their ability to smell danger, however, a determined rodent will not be repelled with peppermint oils.
 The problem with using any essential oil around chickens, is that they can be toxic to chickens if ingested and peppermint oil must be used in very high concentrations in order to be somewhat effective.
-Peppermint planted around the coop will not effectively deter rodents because the scent is not strong enough to offend, alarm or deter rodents.
+Peppermint planted around the coop will not effectively deter rodents because the scent is not strong enough to offend, alarm, upset or frighten rodents.

 - Clearly, poisons and most traps are far too dangerous to use around chickens, but rodents can be eliminated naturally by employing a good barn cat around the coop and run.